 A group of fertility researchers at St. Mary's Hospital in Manchester spent five weeks tracking 112 women who were between six and 10 weeks pregnant.
-The process is as follows: How My Miscarriage Brought Us Closer Together
+The process is as follows: Losing My Baby Actually Improved My Marriage

 "During the five weeks the women were in the study they had ultrasound scans, weekly charting of pain and bleeding and weekly tests to check the levels of progesterone and the pregnancy hormone, human chorionic gonadotrophin (hCG).
 After analysing data on the outcomes of these pregnancies, Dr [Kaltum] Adam found there were six factors that had the most impact on the risk of miscarriage: a history of subfertility, levels of progesterone, levels of hCG, the length of the foetus [sic], how much bleeding had occurred, and the gestational age of the baby."
 What Dealing With Fertility Issues Feels Like

 Dr. Adam and her colleagues found that the combination of hCG levels and amount of bleeding could be used to create a "Pregnancy Viability Index" (PVI), which in turn provided a reliable means of discerning threatened pregnancies from normal ones.
 How Couples Cope With Infertility